KyleKing/Customizable-Bootstrap-Stylus/packages/bootstrap-stylus/README.md

 Origin
 ------

-This package is based on and inspired by the [bootstrap3-less](https://github.com/simison/bootstrap3-less) package.
-I created a new repository because it takes a completely different approach now which is also incompatible.
+This package is very closely based on the [meteor-bootstrap](https://github.com/Nemo64/meteor-bootstrap) package.
+I created a new repository to test porting the same method to a stylus bootstrap package.
+Both of @Nemo64's packages are included for comparison.